 Demonstration bouts maybe allowed at the discretion of the ISKA WA.
-A demonstration bout will be no more than 3 x 3 minute rounds or 6 x 3 minute rounds.
+A demonstration bout will be between 3 x 2 minute rounds and 5 x 3minute rounds.
 (Subject to Competitor Age & Class)

 A Referee must be in the ring while a demonstration bout is in process to ensure the safety of the Contestants.
 Demonstration bouts must be announced as such and no decision shall be made on the outcome.
 Contestants taking part in a demonstration bout must hold current registration and have a pre-bout medical examination.